 A positive test after five days (or no such test taken) requires satisfaction of Standard Return to Work Criteria

-Persons in close contact exposure to someone with COVID-19 during that individual’s high-risk transmission period may continue to work without quarantine if they are asymptomatic and wear a well-fitting mask and social distance for 10 days.
-Persons in close contact who become symptomatic or who test positive for COVID-19 must isolate themselves at home and may return to work when when they have met the return-to-work criteria noted above for those who experience symptoms or who test positive without symptoms.
+Persons in close contact exposure to someone with COVID-19 during that individual’s infectious period may continue to work without quarantine if they are asymptomatic and wear a well-fitting mask and social distance for 10 days.
+Persons in close contact who become symptomatic or who test positive for COVID-19 must isolate themselves at home and may return to work when they have met the return-to-work criteria noted above for those who experience symptoms or who test positive without symptoms.

 RETURN TO WORK EXAMPLES